-Alameda County's cities and unincorporated areas are served by five wastewater treatment service providers: Castro Valley Sanitary District (CVSan), the Cities of San Leandro and Hayward, and the Union and Oro Loma Sanitary Districts).
+Five wastewater treatment service providers serve Alameda County's cities and unincorporated areas: Castro Valley Sanitary District (CVSan), the Cities of San Leandro and Hayward, and the Union and Oro Loma Sanitary Districts).
 The unincorporated areas possess parcels with on-site septic systems for wastewater treatment.
 The Oro Loma (OLSD) and CVSan provide wastewater collection, treatment, and disposal services for part of the unincorporated areas and within the Urban Growth Boundary.
-13 The Eden Area has flows treated by both the OLSD and CVSan service areas.
-CVSan provides and maintains the sewage collection system serving Castro Valley.14
+The Eden Area has flows treated by both the OLSD and CVSan service areas.
+CVSan provides and maintains the sewage collection system serving Castro Valley.
+Service areas are considered as the control of the unincorporated areas and within the Urban Growth Boundary.